Xiangjie-Kong/Xiangjie-Kong.github.io/_pages/about.md

   - /about.html
 ---

-Kong is an undergraduate student in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (M.U.S.T. 澳門科技大學).
+Kong is an undergraduate student in School of Computer Science and Technology / Faculty of Innovation Engineering at Macau University of Science and Technology (MUST. 澳門科技大學).

 Research status
 ======